 Award for Outstanding Community Service

-This award is presented to a graduating senior who, through commitment to community service, best exemplifies the ideals of a liberal arts and sciences education.
-Over the years at Colorado College, this student has been consistently dedicated to promoting an ethic of community engagement and involving others in understanding the civic and social challenges of our world.
-A monetary award, endowed by the Class of 1981, accompanies this award.
+This award was presented to a graduating seniors who, through commitment to community service, best exemplified the ideals of a liberal arts and sciences education.
+Over the years at Colorado College, these students had been consistently dedicated to promoting an ethic of community engagement and involving others in understanding the civic and social challenges of our world.

 2016-2017 Recipient: Emma Kepes